 Use the links below to jump to the section that interests you.
-If you wish to share your experience, leave a comment or submit a guest post.
+If you wish to share your experience, please leave a comment below.
 If you have any activities to add to the list, please get in touch.

 Here are some of the most popular and beautiful sandy beaches of Mauritius.
 There are others such as Albion and Coin de Mire which are less busy.
 Try to avoid visiting beaches during the weekends as they get very crowded – Mauritians go there to relax after a hard week’s work!